Jude-Nwachukwu/gtm-array-attribute-transformer/README.md

 ---

 ## 📜 License
-This template is released under the **MIT License**.
+This template is released under the **APACHE License**.
 Feel free to contribute and improve!